-According to “Global Packaging Landscape: Growth, Trends & Innovations,” a new report compiled by Euromonitor International for PMMI Business Intelligence, cooking ingredients packaging is expected to post the fastest volume growth through 2023 in Latin America (particularly ingredients in pouches and pasta sauces in stand-up pouches), but beer, bottled water and carbonates remain the top three volume pack types, respectively.
+According to “Global Packaging Trends,” a new report compiled by Euromonitor International for PMMI Business Intelligence, cooking ingredients packaging is expected to post the fastest volume growth through 2023 in Latin America (particularly ingredients in pouches and pasta sauces in stand-up pouches), but beer, bottled water and carbonates remain the top three volume pack types, respectively.

 · The Latin American beer industry is highly concentrated around returnable family-sized glass bottles, and eco-friendly glass weights are expected to gain ground in the future.